 Staff Finding: Staff concurs with applicant's statement.
 All grades and curves comply with the above standards.

-Conclusion: Criterion met.
+Criterion is met.

 14) Streets adjacent to railroad rights-of-way.
 Wherever the proposed land division contains or is adjacent to a railroad right-of-way, provision may be required for a street approximately parallel to and on each side of such right-of-way at a distance suitable for the appropriate use of the land between the streets and the railroad.
-The distance shall be determined with due consideration at cross streets of the minimum distance required for approach grades to a future grade separation and to provide sufficient depth to allow screen planting along the railroad right-of-way
+The distance shall be determined with due consideration at cross streets of the minimum distance required for approach grades to a future grade separation and to provide sufficient depth to allow screen planting along the railroad right-of-way along the rear or side property line, or other treatment necessary for adequate protection of residential properties and to afford separation of through and local traffic.